rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

     ![xfce_install2](images/xfce_install_2.png)

-    1. **Keyboard** Take a look at this option and make sure that it matches up to the keyboard layout that you use.
+    1. **Keyboard** - Take a look at this option and make sure that it matches up to the keyboard layout that you use.
-    2. **Time & Date** Make sure this matches up to your time zone.
+    2. **Time & Date** - Make sure this matches up to your time zone.
-    3. **Installation Destination** You'll need to click into this option, even if it is just to accept what is already there.
+    3. **Installation Destination** - You'll need to click into this option, even if it is just to accept what is already there.
-    4. **Network & Host Name** Verify that you have what you want here.
+    4. **Network & Host Name** - Verify that you have what you want here.
 As long as the network is enabled, you can always change this later if you need to.
-    5. **Root Password** Go ahead and set a root password.
+    5. **Root Password** - Go ahead and set a root password.
 Remember to save this somewhere safe (password manager), particularly if it isn't something you will be using often.
-    6. **User Creation** Definitely create at least one user.
+    6. **User Creation** - Definitely create at least one user.
 If you want the user to have administrative rights, remember to set this option when creating the user.
-    7. **Begin Installation** Once all of the settings have been set or verified, go ahead and click this option.
+    7. **Begin Installation** - Once all of the settings have been set or verified, go ahead and click this option.

-    Once you do step 7, the installation process should start installing packages, as in the below screenshot:
+    Once you do step 7, the installation process should start installing packages, as in the screenshot below:

     ![xfce_install3](images/xfce_install_3.png)